-RIBOCA2 “And suddenly it all blossoms” opens on 20th August 2020 and VV Foundation is delighted to support the participation of Edith Dekyndt with an installation “Visitation Zone” – a series of glass vitrines from Riga Zoo filled with fermented products of the Baltic pickling tradition, complemented by an occasional performance where a specific section of the exhibition space floor is carefully swept clean.
+RIBOCA2 “And suddenly it all blossoms” opened on 20th August 2020 and VV Foundation was delighted to support the participation of Edith Dekyndt with an installation “Visitation Zone” – a series of glass vitrines from Riga Zoo filled with fermented products of the Baltic pickling tradition, complemented by an occasional performance where a specific section of the exhibition space floor is carefully swept clean.

 Upon making an initial site visit to Andrejsala, Dekyndt immediately saw similarities between this territory and both Nora Ikstena’s book Soviet Milk and the film Stalker by Andrei Tarkovsky.
 For her, “these places and landscapes that industrialisation has inexorably transformed have kept, in the depths of their very substance, the residues, the alterations, the waves with which they are impregnated and which will remain for an infinitely long time, in objects, in the air, in the bodies.”

 Before the Biennial appeared in Andrejsala, its main venue was a working industrial warehouse that was used to store grains, biofuel and cotton.
 The presence of these materials led to the gathering of sediments which have now largely turned to dust.
 Rather than erasing the traces, smells, and dirt from the space, Dekyndt chose to work with this material of the Biennial site.
 Cleaning is a banal gesture coming from the domestic sphere, typically a hidden women’s work, and usually done before the opening of the show.
 By highlighting it, the cleaning becomes a visible act of care towards an environment.
 The process also intersects different layers of the dust on the ground in an almost archeological manoeuvre, an incremental travel back through time.